itskalvik/sgp-tools/README.md

 ```

 ## About SGP-Tools
-This repository is based on the following papers:
+Please consider citing the following papers if you use SGP-Tools in your academic work :smile:

 ```
 @misc{JakkalaA23SP,